tzofiaCo/learn-tdd-tzofiaCo/README.md

 For students, follow these steps:
 - Fork your own copy of this toutorial (using the classroom invitation)
-- Clone localy
+- Clone localy (if working on a public machine make sure to ```git config``` your usename and email)
 - Follow this tutorial, while commiting your work right after every step.
-- In the commit messages use a prefix of "RED", "GREEN", or "REFACTOR" according to the step, e.g. "RED:a failing test for a missing module"
+- In the commit messages use a prefix of "RED", "GREEN", or "REFACTOR" according to the step, e.g. "RED: a failing test for a missing module"
 - There are colored circle hints following the various steps:
 ![RED](https://raw.github.com/jce-il/learn-mocha/master/images/red-circle-icon.png "RED") ![GREEN](https://raw.github.com/jce-il/learn-mocha/master/images/green-circle-icon.png "GREEN") ![REFACTOR](https://raw.github.com/jce-il/learn-mocha/master/images/blue-circle-icon.png "REFACTOR")
 - Finally, complete your details below, commit and push back to your github tutorial repository